ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-01-The_History_of_CAD_-_Education_Chapter_1_Lesson_1.md

 ---

-A) Design for Manufacturing
+A) Drafting for Mechanics

 B) Digital File Management

-C) Drafting for Mechanics
+C) Design for Manufacturing

 D) Design for Materials

 ---

-Design for Manufacturing
+C

 ///